calebsylvest/beanstalk/README.md

 - Compile code (I'm using Compass)
 - Check the compiled CSS file, all Beanstalk grid classes should be available

-It's suggested to use the super cool global border-box method when working with Beanstalk.
+Note: I suggest using the super cool global border-box method when working with Beanstalk.
 Doing so will allow for better, bullet proof grids with nesting capabilities.
 For more information about using the global border-box see what Paul Irish says about it: http://www.paulirish.com/2012/box-sizing-border-box-ftw/

 ```
 /* apply a natural box layout model to all elements */